ADDA-js/learn-js/week1/notes_w1.md

 ## Do Now
 - Open Slack (Browser or App!)
-- In our class channel "js_driggers" slack your response to this question.
+- In our class channel "f16-w-js" slack your response to this question.
 What do you hope to accomplish in this class?

 ## Introductions/Housekeeping